Subscription growth hack (by PayKickstart)

 You may not be looking to build a hundred million dollar business but the points he makes are sound.

 He talks about flies or customers that have an ACV of $10.
 To achieve your revenue goals, you’ll need roughly 10x that number of downloads or signups.
-That’s considering a conversion rate for paying customer of 10%.
+That’s considering a conversion rate for paying customers of 10%.

 On the other hand, you’re able to do that if you’re hunting elephants or customers with an ACV or $100,000 or more.
-You only need 1o customers to build a million dollar business.
+You only need 1o customers to build a million-dollar business.
 Each one is worth a lot but they have longer sales cycles and more needs when compared to low ACV customers.

 While there are a few ways to increase SaaS ACV which we’ll get into a bit later, it’s largely determined by your target consumer.
 Netflix and Spotify are going after consumers which won’t be able to justify paying $100/m for their product.

-PayKickstart is selling to businesses which can justify paying more for a product that yields an ROI for them.
+PayKickstart is selling to businesses that can justify paying more for a product that yields an ROI for them.
 Before you try to increase your ACV, make sure you’re going after the right people.